jeremyreeder/gridscout/docs/_posts/2023-11-03-jeremy-a-sharp-semicursive-script.md

 redirect_from: /handwriting
 ---

 Throwing off the shackles of how penmanship was taught to me as a child, I've designed a new and improved handwriting script!
 I call it 'Jeremy'.
+Compare this new script on the right to its predecessor on the left.

 <div class="gallery" markdown="1">
 ![The way they taught me in school.][school-pangrams]